Act to Ensure Protection of Conscience in Health Care

 A protection of conscience law can be a general, procedure-specific or hybrid statute.

 General protection of conscience legislation offers protection in relation to all procedures or services to which health care personnel might object for reasons of conscience, without specifying them.
-It provides the broadest and most flexible protection.
+This provides the broadest and most flexible protection.

 Procedure-specific legislation offers protection in relation to specific procedures or services that are acknowledged to be morally controversial, such as abortion or euthanasia.
 Procedure-specific legislation may be more politically viable, but it is inflexible (unresponsive to new technological developments generating ethical conflicts) and narrow (applying only to the specified procedures).